better-internet/radworks-docs/docs/connecting-to-ethereum/creating-an-org.md

 ## Creating an org

-If you want to create an org, you have to make sure you have a wallet connected and your Radicle ID is attested to that wallet.
+If you want to create an org, you must first connect a wallet and Link your Radicle ID to that wallet's Ethereum address.
+[Learn how here][suyw]

 Now that your wallet is connected you'll see the **Create an Org** button in the sidebar.